richardvlas/deploy-an-article-cms-to-azure/README.md

 1. In the Solution Explorer, expand "Python Environments"
 2. Right click on "Python 3.7 (64-bit) (global default)" and select "Install from requirements.txt"

-### To provision the project
+## Provision Azure resources
-This section is optional and demonstrates how Azure resources can be created.
+This section demonstrates how Azure resources can be created.
 Ensure that the requirements stated above are created and then:

-1. Change to the scripts folder:
+1. Change to the [scripts](scripts) folder:

 ```bash
 cd scripts